Wonco/bulk-local-unifi-to-cloud-controller/README.md

 # bulk-local-unifi-to-cloud-controller
-Python script to scan a local /24 subnet and bulk point found devices at the desired cloud controller
+Python script to scan a local /24 subnet and bulk point found devices at the desired cloud controller.

+This is written in Python and requires the user to pip install paramiko & scapy to their venv.